machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 .. image:: /assets/images/examples/flex-demo-objects.png

-In this demo following parameters are used:
+In this demo following, the parameters are used:

 -  **Clustering:** Touching - Preset A
 -  No **rejecting clusters**